Generoustechnocrat/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displaying the content of passwd and host
+Display of the last ten lines of a file